 Good Molecules Niacinamide Brightening Toner

-Safety and source context: Fragrance-free.
 Exfoliating or astringent toners can conflict with retinoids, acids, or already-irritated skin.
-Patch test first, stop use if irritation persists, and consult a dermatologist for acne, eczema, rosacea, melasma, pregnancy-safe routines, prescription products, or any medical skin concern.
+Patch test first, stop use if irritation persists, and confirm the current ingredient list on the retailer or brand page before buying.

 Notify me when the price drops